Beginner's Guide to Hiking Through Vanuatu

 Hiking and walking are more than a great way to enjoy your stay in

 the islands.
-For most residents, walking is the only way to get from point A to point B. Car rentals and even scooters and bikes are
+For most residents, walking is the only way to get from point A to point B. Car rentals and even scooters and bikes

-to remain on well-traveled roads, you will be fine with an accurate map of the area.
+intend to remain on well-traveled roads, you will be fine with an accurate map of the area.